eye-division/lucytennyson-yoga/classes.md

 5.15pm-6.30pm End a busy day with gentle yoga and relaxation, and unwind with a hatha flow class in a beautiful riverside setting.&nbsp; [St Ethelwolds](http://ethelwoldhouse.com/), East St Helen Street, **Abingdon.&nbsp;***Small group meets in the tranquil Sanctuary at St Ethelwolds House.
 All levels.
 Often full, but usually I can fit one more in, so drop me an email if you are interested.*

-7.15pm - 8.30pm Yoga for all: All welcome, especially those looking for a deeper focus and chance to relax after work.&nbsp; Small class meets in the tranquil Sanctuary at St Ethelwolds. *Currently full, but please&nbsp; email to go on the waiting list as places may come up later in the term.*
+7.15pm - 8.30pm Yoga for all: All welcome, especially those looking for a deeper focus and chance to relax after work.&nbsp; Small class meets in the tranquil Sanctuary at St Ethelwolds. *Often full, but email me to see if there is a space.*

-**Please note, I am hoping to launch a new class on Monday at Larkmead School, starting 5.45pm approx.**
+&nbsp;

 <br>&nbsp;